 Autodesk currently offers four Fusion 360 licenses: Personal Use (Hobbyist), Education, Startup, and Commerical.
 Most hobbyist users are using the free ‘Personal Use’ license type.

-I’ve seen an uptick in misinformation with the recent changes to the Personal Use license.
+There has been an uptick in misinformation with the recent changes to the Personal Use license.
 Comments on YouTube and around the web have misled many into thinking the Personal Use license is only free for one year.
-Fortunately, you can continue to extend your free access after your 1-year term expires.
-The renewal process is not as intuitive as it should be, so I’ve created a video tutorial as well as outlined each required step below.
+However, the license terms have changed to now last 3 years for the Personal Use license.

 Autodesk does not currently limit the number of times you can renew the free hobbyist license – and they’ve clarified that they have no intention of getting rid of the free offering.